royyandzakiy/clasp-boilerplate/README.md

 ## Testing
+### Preparing for testing
-- (bonus) for all modules developed in app script expected to be tested, you must add the line below
+- for all modules developed in app script expected to be tested, you must add the line below
     ```javascript
     // src/module_name.js
     // ...